-- a) The detection of an emission of any substance, which exceeds any limit or criterion in this Permit, specified in relation to the substance; - b) The detection of any fugitive emission that has caused, is causing or may cause significant pollution, unless the quantity emitted is so trivial that it would be incapable of causing significant pollution. - c) The detection of any malfunction, breakdown or failure of plant or techniques which has caused, is causing or has the potential to cause significant pollution - d) Any accident, which has caused, is causing or has the potential to cause significant air pollution. - 11.3 The Operator shall give written notification to Sheffield City Council's Environmental Protection Service in the following instances; - a) Permanent cessation of the operation of any part of, or all of the Permitted Installation; - b) Cessation of the operation of any part of, or all of the Permitted Installation for a period, likely to exceed 1 year; - c) Resumption of the operation of any part of, or all of the permitted installation after a cessation notified under (b) above. - 11.4 All reports and notifications required by this Permit, or under any Regulation under the Environmental Permitting Regulations 2010, as amended, shall be sent to Sheffield City Council's Environmental Protection Service.
+- a) The detection of an emission of any substance, which exceeds any limit or criterion in this Permit, specified in relation to the substance; - b) The detection of any fugitive emission that has caused, is causing or may cause significant pollution, unless the quantity emitted is so trivial that it would be incapable of causing significant pollution. - c) The detection of any malfunction, breakdown or failure of plant or techniques which has caused, is causing or has the potential to cause significant pollution - d) Any accident, which has caused, is causing or has the potential to cause significant air pollution. - 11.3 The Operator shall give written notification to the Regulator in the following instances; - a) Permanent cessation of the operation of any part of, or all of the Permitted Installation; - b) Cessation of the operation of any part of, or all of the Permitted Installation for a period, likely to exceed 1 year; - c) Resumption of the operation of any part of, or all of the permitted installation after a cessation notified under (b) above. - 11.4 All reports and notifications required by this Permit, or under any Regulation under the Environmental Permitting Regulations 2016, as amended, shall be sent to the Regulator.
 Unless notified in writing, all reports, notifications and communications in respect of this Permit shall be sent to: